 - Education & E-Learning

 With COVID-19, we’ve seen that colleges and schools have remained in session but have opted to go the virtual route.
-People will still have a need for higher ed and e-learning, so this business type may be a safe bet during a recession.
+People will still have a need for higher ed and e-learning., This business type may be a safe bet during a recession.

 - Social Media Services